Raspberry-Pied/Praxis-Flight-Computer/README.md

-could simulate via array of numbers to simulate altitudes + velocites
+could simulate via array of numbers to simulate altitudes + velocities

+BMP initisation issue caused by hanging i2c line - need to power cycle before each system use - implement something to fix later